 Here are the things I’ve found helped to shape-up my snoozing and nuance my napping:

 Keep a fan by the bed.
 If it’s going to be a sweaty night, then switch the fan on earlier rather than doing the duvet on, duvet off dance.
+On other hand, if it’s too cold, you can utilize products like a bed warmer in order to adjust your mattress to a suitable temperature.

 Exercise.
 Yes.
 There’s no doubt about it, a bit of running around during the day makes for a better night’s kip.
 Proven to work with children and dogs, it applies to the middle-aged too.